bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ```

 ## Row details support
-If you would optionally like to display aditional record information (such as
+If you would optionally like to display additional record information (such as
 columns not specified in the fields definition array), you can use the scoped slot
 `row-details`, in combination with the special item record Boolean property
 `_rowDetails`.